hpcuantwerpen/UAntwerpen-modules/docs/SitePackage.md

             the matching generic CPU and then continue using the CPU chaining rules defined by

-    -   `long_osarch` is of type os-generic CPU: We follow the CPU reduction path for `reduce_stack_version` to see if we can find a match in the generic architectures supported by `stack_version`.
+    -   `osarch` is of type os-generic CPU: We follow the CPU reduction path for `reduce_stack_version` to see if we can find a match in the generic architectures supported by `stack_version`.